Keen Software House: Medieval Engineers

+Space Engineers 2

+On November 28, 2024, Keen Software House released their first teaser title for their third engineering game named Space Engineers 2.
+They released their second teaser on December 5, announcing the date of their final teaser.
+The final teaser, released December 10, would be the first time the game was referred to by name.

+On December 19, 2024, the studio revealed additional details about Space Engineers 2, including the first official trailer and the announcement of the Alpha version.

+On January 27, 2025, Space Engineers 2 officially launched in Early Access on Steam.

 VRAGE

 Keen Software House developed and utilizes a video game engine called VRAGE.
 VRAGE stands for "volumetric rage" and/or "voxel rage".

 The first iteration of VRAGE, VRAGE 1.0, was built and tailored specifically for Miner Wars 2081 and the game's need for destructible voxel terrain and an open-world.
 With the open source release in 2013 of Miner Wars 2081, the VRAGE 1.0 engine was also open sourced, under a restrictive commercial license.
-The second iteration of the engine, VRAGE 2.0 is currently in development and powers the studio's latest games, Space Engineers and Medieval Engineers.
+The second iteration of the engine, VRAGE 2.0 is the latest version and powers the studio's latest games, Space Engineers and Medieval Engineers while VRAGE 3.0 is a core feature of Space Engineers 2, planned to release on January 27, 2025.

 VRAGE 2.0's core feature is volumetricity within the environment.
 Volumetric objects are structures composed of block-like modules interlocked in a grid.
 Volumetric objects behave like real physical objects with mass, inertia and velocity.
 Individual modules have real volume and storage capacity and can be assembled, disassembled, deformed and destroyed.
 Due to Medieval Engineers development, VRAGE received a fresh upgrade: structural integrity and DirectX 11 rendering.

-On April 25, 2022, Marek Rosa announced that VRAGE 3.0 is expected to add volumetric water on a planetary scale, with support for flow simulation, gravity, pressure, buoyancy, and surface tension.
+On April 25, 2022, Marek Rosa announced that VRAGE 3.0 is expected to add volumetric water on a planetary scale, with support for flow simulation, gravity, pressure, buoyancy, and surface tension, with regular development updates being shown in the company's bi-weekly newsletter.